engineyard/engineyard-dns/README.md

 with one of your DNS providers, the following will automatically work:

     $ ey-dns assign myapp.com
-    Found AppCloud environment giblets on account main with IP 1.2.3.4 Found myapp.com in DNSimple account
+    Found Engine Yard Cloud environment giblets on account main with IP 1.2.3.4 Found myapp.com in DNSimple account

     Assigning myapp.com --> 1.2.3.4 (drnic/myapp_production)
     Assigning www.myapp.com --> 1.2.3.4 (drnic/myapp_production)

-If an AppCloud environment cannot be automatically detected, explicitly pass -e or -a flags like the `ey` CLI itself:
+If an Engine Yard Cloud environment cannot be automatically detected, explicitly pass -e or -a flags like the `ey` CLI itself:

     $ ey-dns assign myapp.com -e myapp_production